AristurtleDev/MonoGame.Sdf.Fonts/README.md

 # MonoGame SDF Fonts
 This is an example of rendering Signed Distance Field Fonts in MonoGame.
+Someone smarter than me take this and do cool things.

 ## How to Install.
 1. Clone the source for this repository